raminetinati/Amazon-Reviews-Demo/README.md

 - Review REVIEWED Product
 - Review PREDICTED Product_Category

-Based on these relationships, we'll use the `Rukuki` library to construct our nodes, edges, and relationships
+Based on these relationships, we'll use the `ruruki` library to construct our nodes, edges, and relationships

 ```python
  graph = Graph()